Philippines Volcanic Eruption Beneficial For Brick Production

 Communities destroyed in the blink of an eye.
 What little remains, buried in ash.

-Residents in Biñan City are determined to transform the disaster into new life by regenerating the volcanic ash into environmentally friendly structures.
-What most would consider an abundance of waste from the eruption can actually be used as an effective substitute for cement and implemented globally.
+Determined to transform the disaster into new life, residents in Biñan City regenerated the volcanic ash into environmentally friendly structures.
+What most people would consider an abundance of waste from the eruption is instead a commodity, used as an effective substitute for cement.

 Prior to the Taal Volcano eruption, Biñan used plastics in producing bricks to build facilities and classrooms.
-Now, the city is exploring the on-going potential of pozzolans, specifically adding volcanic ash to cement to produce not only an environmentally friendlier approach, but a stronger end-product.
+Now, the city is exploring the on-going potential of pozzolans, including volcanic ash.
+Pozzolans are a broad category of materials, both naturally occurring and by- products of various modern manufacturing processes that chemically react with calcium hydroxide to form cementitious properties.
+By adding volcanic ash to cement, concrete structures emit less co2 and function as a stronger end-product.

 According to MIT's Department of Civil and Environmental Engineering (CEE) Stephanie Chin, cement production takes a lot of energy due to the high temperatures involved and its multistage process, whereas volcanic ash forms under high heat and high pressure but the processing and chemical reactions occur naturally, thus reducing the embodied energy.

 This translates into significant energy savings when creating a neighbourhood or city – a process which Biñan is currently benefiting from.

 As residents have already witnessed, when the volcanic ash is in contact with water such as rain, the fine powder transforms into a thick black sludge resembling a cement-like paste.
 Due to its natural binding properties, Biñan City Mayor Arman Dimaguila says the city is sweeping the fine volcanic ash into sacks to be salvaged for production and to avoid clogging drainage.